 Tesla (9th from left) with world-famous scientists, including Einstein

-Tesla started a project, backed by J.P.
+Nikola Tesla started a project, backed by J.P.
 Morgan with $150,000, to build a tower that would use the earth’s natural frequencies to provide power and transmit data wirelessly by means of the Tesla Coil.
-The intension was to provide the world with free energy across the world.
+The intention was to provide the world with free energy across the world.
 When Morgan found out about this, he pulled out the venture and had the tower destroyed.

 6. At the Columbian Expo in 1893, Tesla combined 12, 1000 horsepower AC generators to power 100,000 incandescent lights.